 We, the members of the Dale City Volunteer Fire Department take pride in our history and those who came before us.
 We honor their memory alongside the memory of our brothers and sisters who have perished in the line of duty.
 Through our commitment to serve, and the principals that guide us, we shall carryout our duty with honor, respect, and integrity.

-Built by the Community
+Built By the Community

 In 1966 the Dale City Civic Association recognized the need for fire service in Dale City.
 On October 4th, 1967 the Dale City Volunteer Fire Department, Inc. was incorporated in the Commonwealth of Virginia.